We are women. Technical women. WISH, Women Involved in Software and Hardware is a club

 < Our Advisors >

 We are so thankful for our supportive and caring advisors.
-Dr. Wood, Dr. Mukhopadhyay, and Julie Workman work to support our members and ensure that our club is as and fun and engaging as possible!
+Dr. Wood, Dr. Mukhopadhyay, and Professor Workman work to support our members and ensure that our club is as and fun and engaging as possible!

 2007 - present